Reaction to the death of Hall of Fame broadcaster Vin Scully - KESQ

 “The heart of a city.
 A voice that bridged generations.
 An iconic storyteller who, through his words, brought so many summer nights and fall evenings to life.
 We’ve lost a true legend.
 RIP Vin Scully.” — Los Angeles Chargers via Twitter.

 “His last home game at Dodger Stadium.
 You know, I got lucky in the moment, walk-off homer to clinch the division.
 And then afterward, we’re all celebrating and they’re showing moments now, where we all just turned our attention to Vin and his wife, Sandra.
-It was a pretty cool moment.” — Texas Rangers infielder Charlie Culbertson, a former member of the Dodgers.
+It was a pretty cool moment.” — Texas Rangers infielder Charlie Culberson, whose walk-off homer ended Scully’s final home game in 2016.

+“Growing up in LA, one heard the sound of Vin Scully’s melodious voice echoing from gas stations and portable radios all summer.
+We had a chat once, and, before an enthralled audience, he was an effortlessly fascinating storyteller.
+And a proper gent..
+RIP, Vin.” — Harry Shearer, actor and comedian, via Twitter.

+“Vin Scully was a master of his craft.
+A native son of New York, his unmistakable voice will forever be synonymous with Los Angeles.” — California Gov. Gavin Newsom.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sport